Saint-Cirgues-de-Jordanne

 (20 km - 20 min. by car)

-Although often cited as one of the coldest towns in France, don’t be fooled by preconceived ideas.
+Although often cited as one of the coldest towns in France, don’t be misled by preconceived ideas.
 Aurillac may experience harsh winters, but it also enjoys sunny summers.

-Once famous for its umbrella production, the town now combines the timeless charm of a small village with the energy of a bustling metropolis.
+Once famous for its umbrella production, the town now combines the timeless charm of a small village with the energy of a bustling city.

-Proud of its relaxed atmosphere, farmers' market, and numerous concerts, festivals, and sporting events, it’s sure to win you over.
+Proud of its relaxed atmosphere, farmers' market, and numerous concerts, festivals, and sporting events, Aurillac is sure to win you over.

 Don’t miss its international street theatre festival, held throughout the city every summer.